andrewjong/AI-Opportunities-in-Academia/README.md

   - Machine learning for energy and physics research at various national institutions, e.g. Lawrence Livermore National Lab, Lawrence Berkeley National Lab, SLAC National Accelerator Laboratory, etc. [website](https://science.osti.gov/wdts/suli)
 - MBARI [website](https://www.mbari.org/products/educational-resources/mbari-summer-internship-program/)
   - Underwater robotics
-  - Undergrad and grad
+  - Grad or undergrad
 - NASA JPL [website](https://www.jpl.nasa.gov/edu/intern/apply/)
-  - Undergrad and grad
+  - Grad or undergrad
 - NASA Ames [website](https://intern.nasa.gov/)
-  - Undergrad and grad
+  - Grad or undergrad

 ### Tech Industry
 If you have an AI background, the big tech companies can most likely match you to a publishable AI project.
 You don't need to be in a dedicated AI program at these companies to land a project in AI.